telerik/ajax-docs/controls/window/how-to/using-the-target-attribute.md

 ---
 title: Using the Target Attribute
-page_title: Using the Target Attribute | RadWindow for ASP.NET AJAX Documentation
+page_title: Using the Target Attribute - RadWindow
-description: Using the Target Attribute
+description: Check our Web Forms article about Using the Target Attribute.
 slug: window/how-to/using-the-target-attribute
 tags: using,the,target,attribute
 published: True